Metrics are important and allow you to understand your store and how it performs better. This article explains all the metrics you may encounter.

 Options

-Order Limit
+Order limit

-Order limit will reflect the "maximum shipment quantity" from Amazon's restock report in your Seller Central account.
+The order limit will reflect the "maximum shipment quantity" from Amazon's restock report in your Seller Central account.

-The order limit will be reflected in the 'to order' amount, along with the minimum order quantity and units of measurement amounts.
+The order limit will be reflected in the "to order" amount, along with the minimum order quantity and units of measurement amounts.

-Overstocked (Filter)
+Overstocked (filter)

-Overstocked Cost
+Overstocked cost

 The cost value of stock on hand that exceeds the planning period.
-The planning period is the lead time + days of stock as set in the Replenishment section of Inventory Planner.

-Overstocked Retail
+Overstocked retail

 The retail value of stock on hand that exceeds the planning period.
-The planning period is the lead time + days of stock as set in the Replenishment section of Inventory Planner.

-Overstocked Units
+Overstocked units

-Overstocked Variants
+Overstocked variants

 The number of variants (SKUs) that have units in stock exceeding the planning period.
 If a single variant has 100 units overstocked, that will count as 1 overstocked variant and 100 overstocked units.